 Semantics.
-The same mathematical symbol may have different meanings in different sub-disciplines or different contexts.
+The same mathematical symbol may have different meanings in different subdisciplines or different contexts.
 The Unicode Standard encodes only a single character for a single symbolic form.
 For example, the "+" symbol normally denotes addition in a mathematical context, but it might refer to concatenation in a computer science context dealing with strings, indicate incrementation, or have any number of other functions in given contexts.
 It is up to the application to distinguish such meanings according to the appropriate context.
-Where information is available about the usage (or usages) of particular symbols, it has been indicated in the character annotations in Chapter 17, Code Charts.
+Where information is available about the usage (or usages) of particular symbols, it has been indicated in the character annotations in the code charts.